Sarafian/sarafian.github.io/_posts/2018-09-14-devops-vs-automation-culture-what-is.md

 ---
 title: DEVOPS.
 What is it, why should you embrace it and is it the same as with automation?
 excerpt: DEVOPS has become the new hype word and very often misused.
-In this post, I'll explain what DEVOPS is, what it isn't and why it is often confused with automation.
+In this post, I'll explain what DEVOPS is not, what it is, why it is often confused with automation and is the general value.
 tags:
 - DEVOPS
 categories: